EpicLukeDev/DBug/README.md

 # DBug

+### Please not that this is a work in progress and nothing is final, there is a lot to come!

 DBug is a free and open source Godot Engine addon, governed under the permissive MIT license.

 DBug is the ultimate all in one solution for debugging and testing your Godot project!